 There has been a noticeable drop in the appetite by corporate leaders to make wholesale changes to how employees work, post-pandemic.
 The COVID-19 crisis has accelerated future of work trends, but many global leaders are taking a more measured approach before making concrete decisions.
 In many parts of the world, we’ve gone a year or more without in-person human interaction and it’s clear that CEOs — as well as their teams — are looking forward to being reunited.

 +1 416 727 1973

 The 2021 CEO Outlook Pulse Survey asks CEOs from the world’s most influential companies to provide their 3-year outlook on the economic and business landscape, as well as the ongoing COVID-19 pandemic.
 This Pulse Survey looks at how their views have evolved since July/August 2020.

 Five hundred CEOs from 11 key markets (Australia, Canada, China, France, Germany, India, Italy, Japan, Spain, the UK and the US) were surveyed from 29 January–4 March 2021.
-All respondents represent organizations that have annual revenues greater than US$500M and 35 percent of the companies surveyed have more than US$10B in annual revenue.
+All respondents have annual revenues greater than US$500M and 35 percent of the companies surveyed have more than US$10B in annual revenue.
 NOTE: some figures may not add up to 100 percent due to rounding.